Symmetric Subgroup Actions on Isotropic Grassmannians

 \section{Introduction}

-The symmetric subgroup orbits in flag manifolds have been intensively studied in the past.
+The symmetric subgroup orbits in flag manifolds have been extensively studied.
 Their parametrization, in the most general form, is due to Matsuki \cite{Ma1, Ma2, Ma3, Ma4} and Springer \cite{Sp}.
 There are finitely many such orbits.
-In addition, there is also a natural topological ordering among the symmetric subgroup orbits, namely, if an orbit $\mc O^{\prime}$ is contained in the Zariski closure of another orbit $\mc O$, $\mc O^{\prime}$ is said to be smaller than $\mc O$.
-This ordering defines a partial ordering, often called the Bruhat ordering.
-The Bruhat ordering can be described purely algebraically in terms of the Matsuki-Springer parameter \cite{Ma2, rs, rs2, hel}. \\ \\ In this paper, we are interested in symmetric subgroup action on the Grassmannian of isotropic subspaces.
+In addition, there is a natural topological ordering, called the Bruhat order, among the orbits: Orbits ${\mc O}\ge {\mc O}'$ if the Zariski closure of ${\mc O}$ contains ${\mc O}'$.
+The Bruhat order can be described purely algebraically in terms of the Matsuki-Springer parameter \cite{Ma2, rs, rs2, hel}.

+In this paper, we thoroughly characterize one family of symmetric subgroup actions on the Grassmannians of isotropic subspaces by complete sets of invariants, and we describe their Bruhat orders by majorization relationships over diagrams of these invariants.
 Consider the following symmetric pairs.

 {

 }